 A few days ago the Wall Street Journal published an article about the results from a survey at a Microsoft Small Business event called Vision to Venture conference.
-The survey at this event found that 61% of women who own small businesses do no online marketing and 40% do not have a website.
+The survey at this event found that 61% of women who own small businesses do no online marketing and 40 percent do not have a website.
 I read the results and naturally I was disappointed.
 Why is it that women continue to fall behind?
 But then as I thought about it, and investigated the source, I can say I don’t think these stats are representative of all women-owned businesses.
 Think about it:

 - Microsoft could have an agenda releasing this survey.

 - We don’t know where this survey was taken.
 Perhaps it was at a seminar or event all about how to take your business online.
 If that is the case you would expect most people attending to not yet have their business online.

 - We don’t know whether Microsoft enticed women to fill out the survey by offering any special prizes or rewards.
 What if the prize was a chance to win Web design time to get your business a website?
 If you already have a website you might not bother filling out the survey.

 - You get the picture – I can go on and on with different reasons to potentially doubt the survey.

 So what’s my point?
 I think it is really important for everyone to understand that there are professional survey writers who know how to position a survey to get the results they want.
 Think about how politicians come out with survey results that always support them and their issues to a tee.
 I am going to say that I don’t believe that there is such a discrepancy between men and women in business when it comes to being online.
 I think that being online depends more on which generation you belong to than what gender you are.